 The Pavilion and Grand Pavilions are separate from the main building and each has its own private pool and lounge terraces overlooking the gardens.

-Petite Le Ronsard spa has two treatment rooms – one kitted out for couples – and a hammam.
-Choose from classic hammam scrubs, stress-melting massages and youth-giving facials.
+Petite Le Ronsard spa has three treatment rooms – one kitted out for couples – a hammam, sauna, steam room and Jacuzzi.
+Choose from classic hammam scrubs, stress-melting massages and youth-giving facials, all using Sothys, 1944 and Palais Ronsard products.
 Fresh fruits, nuts and herbal teas are on offer in between or after treatments.
+There's also a fully-equipped fitness room with classes and personal training sessions available to book.

 Bring your retro swimwear for poolside lounging and flowing cover ups and buttery-soft sandals for leisurely breakfasting in style.